Dunes of Duluth

 At 8:30 a.m. the Oglebay Norton arrived, a big but ugly coal freighter trailing plumes of black smoke.
 The older but sleeker Courtney Burton left at 10:15, and at 10:30 the Canadian boat Tadoussac arrived for a load of taconite.

-I hung around till 11 a.m., when a green tug chugged through, but then I had to turn over my fabulous Park Point aerie to
+I hung around till 11 a.m., when a green tug chugged through, but then I had to turn over my fabulous Park Point lookout to another boat-watcher.

 On a hunch, I drove over the Blatnik Bridge and over to Wisconsin Point, where I lucked out: As I stood at the pier, face to the horizon, I saw the Stewart J. Cort appear.